Skip to Content

 Things to do in Wellington you won’t find in the guide books!

-I’ve spent the last week in Wellington and have been hunting for the best things to tell you about that you won’t find in the guide books.
+I spent at week in Wellington hunting for the best things to tell you about that you won’t find in the guide books.

-If you’ve been here before you’ll have visited Te Papa Museum, ridden the Wellington Cable Car, visited Wellington Zoo and Zealandia, shopped along Cuba Street and Lambton Quay, eaten out and maybe taken a tour of Parliament.
+If you’ve been here before you’ll have visited Te Papa Museum, ridden the Wellington Cable Car, visited Wellington Zoo and the peaceful and beautiful Zealandia, shopped along Cuba Street and Lambton Quay, eaten out and maybe taken a tour of Parliament.

 So this post is for those of us who are looking for something a bit different.
 Some hidden gems and off-the-beaten-track things to do in Wellington if you’re kicking around here for a few days.